Checked and Unchecked Exceptions in Java

 • Network Issues: It occurs when the user is doing network operations, e.g., the server is not responding.

-• Hardware Failures: This error occurs when the hardware of the device does not perform the way it has to be e.g., printer not found.
+• Hardware Failures: This error occurs when the hardware of the device does not perform the way it is supposed to, e.g., the printer is not found.

 1. Throwing an Exception: